green-coding-solutions/website/content/about.md

 We use official databases like the [NegaOctet](https://negaoctet.org/) database from France to get the embodied carbon of the underlying hardware and showing the cost of manufactoring.

-Another approach we will likely adopt in the future is the concept of "Digital Resource Primitives", which is developed by the [SDIA](https://knowledge.sdialliance.org/digital-environmental-footprint).
+Another approach we we are adopting is the concept of *Digital Resource Primitives*, which is developed by the [SDIA](https://knowledge.sdialliance.org/digital-environmental-footprint).

 The concept effectively coins a resource as blocked, when it is used by software and thus can attribute the carbon impact from manufacturing to the time when it is used making software better comparable.

 {{< greenblock >}}